 Biblical teaching and a Christ-centered value system are at the heart of our program, with guidelines and boundaries designed to develop character and leadership.
 We understand the importance of encouragement, motivation, and fun in a student's life.
 Physical education and a strong sports program keep students physically fit and teach teamwork and the importance of good sportsmanship.

-- Middle School Bell Schedule
+- MS Bell Schedule

 - 7 Steps to Succeeding in Middle School

 - MS Bulletin

 HELP YOUR CHILD FEEL CONFIDENT AND PERFORM WELL IN MIDDLE SCHOOL

 Hormones and changing bodies, locker combinations and big campuses, bullies and crushes: Is it any wonder that some middle school students let their grades slip?
 But even the most flustered kids can succeed when they receive a little extra help at home and school.

 A worried parent wrote to GreatSchools: “My son received good grades all through elementary school.
 When he went into seventh grade, the first year of middle school for him, there was a huge downward shift.
 I spoke with the principal, teachers and counselor.
 They said that they have seen a lot of seventh-graders slip at this age.
 Why should seventh grade make such a difference?”